spatil1697/Docker-and-CI-CD-based-web-application-with-a-friendly-and-intuitive-user-interface/README.md

 # Docker and CI/CD-based web application with a friendly and intuitive user interface

 This is a web-based Coffee Shop application.
-The idea for this application arose from the popularity of coffee in offices.
-Imagine having a centralized store in large offices from which coffee can be delivered online through a centralized application.
-Employees would save a lot of time, and companies could save money on coffee machines.
+The idea for this application arose from the popularity of coffee in offices and day to day life.
+The benifits of these are:

+#### For Customers:
+* Convenient menu browsing
+* Ingredient and nutritional info
+* Loyalty points collection
+* Skip the line with pre-orders

+#### For the Coffee Shop:
+* Fewer order mistakes
+* Increased sales and upsells
+* Efficient order processing
+* Enhanced brand presence
+* Direct customer communication

 ## 📦 Technologies